edwramir/Nexus9k/README.md

 # Nexus9k
 Lab Phyton
 ===
-I am working in Cisco
+I am working in Cisco and I like Phyton